lsst-dm/dmtn-094/index.rst

 Authorization <https://tools.ietf.org/html/rfc7617>`__, or a user may manually populate a username and password into the URL.

-For compatibilty with such systems, some services in the LSP, most importantly the WebDAV service, MAY accept tokens in the Authorization header according to HTTP Basic scheme, where the token is the username and the password is ``x-oauth-basic``, or empty.
+For compatibility with such systems, some services in the LSP, most importantly the WebDAV service, MAY accept tokens in the Authorization header according to HTTP Basic scheme, where the token is the username and the password is ``x-oauth-basic``, or empty.

 .. seealso:: https://tools.ietf.org/html/rfc7617#section-2

-For clients which do not allow specifying a username and a password directly, additional compatiblity may be possible by manually constructing the URL with the token in it:
+For clients which do not allow specifying a username and a password directly, additional compatibility may be possible by manually constructing the URL with the token in it:

    ``https://<token>:x-oath-basic@lsp.lsst.org/api``